semaphoreci/semaphore/docs/docs/getting-started/faq.md

 If you are using a [filter for contributors](../using-semaphore/workflows#project-triggers), you can still review and approve blocked pull requests by commenting with a `/sem-approve` message.
 Anyone who can run a forked pull request can also approve one.

 Approving forked pull requests is limited to new comments only and is not possible for comment edits.
 Due to security concerns, `/sem-approve` will work only once.
-Subsequent pushes to the forked pull request must to be approved again.
+Subsequent pushes to the forked pull request must be approved again.

 ### How do I fix the error "Revision: COMMIT_SHA not found.
 Exiting"

 This happens when the repository receives pushed while Semaphore is still processing the incoming webhook.
-For example, when someone modifies or removes with a `git rebase` or `git commit --amend` commands followed with a `git push --force` shortly after.
+For example, when someone modifies or removes with a `git rebase` or `git commit --amend` command followed by a `git push --force` shortly after.

 You can prevent this error by enabling the [auto-cancel](../using-semaphore/pipelines#auto-cancel) option in the pipeline.